Euro-BioImaging/BatchConvert/README.md

 created.
 All the subsequent conversion commands with the profile `conda`, however, will use this environment, and thus show no such delay.

-As conda is the default profile, (specified in the file `params/params.json.default`), it does not have to be explicitly included in the command line.
-Thus the command can be shortened to:\
+Since conda is the default profile, it does not have to be explicitly included in the command line.
+Thus, the command can be shortened to:\
 `batchconvert ometiff <input_path> <output_path>`

 Convert only the first channel of the images:\